Join us for a chance to journey into the heart of a glacier with pickup from Reykjavik

 - Tour in a specially modified glacier vehicle on Langjökull Glacier.

-- Admission to the thermal pools in Húsafell.
+- Admission to the thermal pools in Húsafell, if you choose to go.

 What do I need to bring